zeratax/toomanytags/README.md

 click load tags
 #### 3.
-approve the tags by pressing enter or clicking on the dropdown field, or modify the tag until you find the tsumino equivalent.
+approve the tags by pressing enter or clicking on the dropdown field, or modify the tag until you find the tsumino equivalent. it's pretty wacky and weird on pururin, but I'm not really going to look into this until the tag search is more stable.
 #### 4.
 click next tag to continue with the next
 #### 5.